IN BRIEF

 European options are generally more closely linked with indices, which distinguishes them further from American-style options that may not share the same relationship with market indices.

-Utilizing online resources for learning option trading
+Utilizing social media for option trading insights

-The benefits of mentoring in option trading
+The importance of continuous learning in option trading